10XGenomics/HumanColonCancer_VisiumHD/README.md

 9. *UnsupervisedL1* : Merged unsupervised clusering annotation (Level 1)
 10. *UnsupervisedL2* : Merged unsupervised clusering annotation (Level 2)
 11. *MacrophageSubtype* : Subtype of macrophage (SELENOP+ or SPP1+) in the tumor periphery
+12. *GobletSubcluster* : Goblet subcluster used in Figure 5

 ## Figures